jplck/serverless-iot/README.md

 FRONT_DOOR_DASHBOARD_ENDPOINT="https://${FD_NAME}.azurefd.net/${FD_BACKEND_POOL_DASHBOARD_NAME}/"
 ```

+## Create SignalR
-5. Now we create our SignalrR resource.
+Now we create our SignalrR resource.
 This is a pretty easy step.
 Go to the portal and search for Signalr.
 Choose the pricing tier (for demo purposes go with the free tier and a unit count of 1).
 The Service mode should be "Serverless".

 ```
 SIGNALR_NAME="signalrname"